3.9 Student Responsibilities for Conduct

 - A disciplinary hearing will be conducted by the Assistant Academic Dean or INTG Coordinator who will determine the sanctions, if any.

-- Appeals to all rulings may be made in writing within fourteen (14) calendar days of the disciplinary hearing date.
+- Appeals to all rulings must be made in writing within fourteen (14) calendar days of the disciplinary hearing date.

-- All academic oriented appeals will be filed with the Provost/Dean of Academic Affairs
+- All academic oriented appeals will be filed with the Provost.

-- Non- classroom oriented appeals will be filed with the Dean, Student Affairs
+- Non-academic oriented appeals will be filed with the Vice President of Student Affairs.

-- A subsequent appeal may be made in writing within fourteen (14) calendar days of the Dean level appeal hearing date to the College President.
-The decision of the College President shall be final.
+- A subsequent appeal may be made in writing within fourteen (14) calendar days of the first level appeal hearing date to the college President.
+The decision of the college President shall be final.